 Just like how we brush our teeth, brushing your cat’s teeth every day is the best way to care for their teeth and ensure that plaque does not accumulate and cause dental disease.
 Introduce them to this process when they’re a kitten so they become used to you touching their teeth and mouth.
 It may be difficult to familiarise adult cats to this new activity at the start, but it’s still possible.

 Having their teeth brushed should always be a positive experience for your cat.
 If they’re ever resisting the process, stop what you’re doing and continue later when they’re in a better mood.

 How to brush your cat’s teeth

-- Create a routine.
 Cats are creatures of habit so try to brush your pet’s teeth around the same time each day.
 Choose a moment when you’re both relaxed, for example after the night has wound down and you’re about to brush your own teeth and head to bed.
-Remember, you’re trying to make this an enjoyable, not stressful activity for your pet.
+Remember, you’re trying to make this an enjoyable, not stressful, activity for your pet and yourself.

-- Start brushing.
 Brush your cat’s teeth gently in a circular motion.
 At first, you may not be able to have your cat sit still enough to brush all their teeth in one sitting.
 Let them dictate when it’s time to stop, and when they’ve resettled, pick up where you left off until all their teeth are clean.
-Remember to brush along the gum line to ensure plaque does not accumulate there.
+Remember to brush along the gum line in a circular motion to ensure plaque does not accumulate there.

 Preventing dental disease in your cat is all about creating a daily dental care routine and sticking to it.
 Brushing your cat’s teeth each day is one of several activities that you should introduce to your pet in order to keep their pearly whites sparkling.
 Even if you have a routine in place, it’s still important to regularly visit your local Greencross Vets for a dental checkup, like how you would visit the dentist to checkup on your own teeth.